 - trouble reaching behind the back

-If you have been experiencing shoulder symptoms for longer than a week or lose function in your arm, see your doctor.
+If you’ve been experiencing any of these symptoms for longer than a week or lose function in your arm, see your doctor.

 Doctors use a medical history, a physical exam, and imaging scans to diagnose rotator cuff injuries.
 They may ask about physical activities at the workplace.
 These questions determine whether a patient has an increased risk for a degenerative condition.

-The doctor also tests the arm’s range of motion and strength.
-He or she will also rule out similar conditions, such as a pinched nerve or arthritis.
+Your doctor will also test the arm’s range of motion and strength.
+They will also rule out similar conditions, such as a pinched nerve or arthritis.

 Imaging scans, such as an X-ray, can identify any bone spurs.
-These small bone growths can rub against the rotator cuff tendon.
-They cause weakening and inflammation.
+These small bone growths can rub against the rotator cuff tendon and cause pain and inflammation.

 Magnetic resonance imaging (MRI) or ultrasound scans can also be used.
 These tools examine soft tissues, including the tendons and muscles.
-They can help identify tears, as well as show how large and old the tears are.
+They can help identify tears, as well as show how large and severe the tears have become.

 Treatments range from resting the affected arm to surgery.
-Tendinitis can progress to a rotator cuff tear, and a rotator cuff tear can enlarge.
-Seeking treatment as quickly as possible helps keep the injury from getting worse.
+Tendinitis can progress to a rotator cuff tear, and that injury can get worse with time.
+Seeking treatment as quickly as possible helps keep the injury from progressing.

-Nonsurgical treatments improve symptoms in about 50 percent of people with a rotator cuff injury (AAOS, 2011).
+Nonsurgical treatments improve symptoms in about 50 percent of people with a rotator cuff injury.
+These kinds of treatments include: